locuoco/molecular_dynamics/README.md

 * W. G. Hoover, *Canonical dynamics: equilibrium phase-space distributions*, Physical Review A, 31, pp. 1695-1697, 1985
 * G. J. Martyna, M. L. Klein, *Nosé-Hoover chains: The canonical ensemble via continuous dynamics*, Journal of Chemical Physics, 97, 2635, 1992
 * S. G. Itoh, T. Morishita, H. Okumura, *Decomposition-order effects of time integrator on ensemble averages for the Nosé-Hoover thermostat*, The Journal of Chemical Physics, 139, 2013
-* I. Fukuda, K. Moritsugu, *Coupled Nosé-Hoover equations of motions without time scaling*, Institute for Protein Research, Osaka University, Japan, Graduate School of Medical Life Science, Yokohama City University, Japan, 2016
+* I. Fukuda, K. Moritsugu, *Coupled Nosé-Hoover equations of motions without time scaling*, Journal of Physics A, 50, 015002, 2016

 ## The code
-The code makes use of C++ templates and concepts (thus it requires C++20) and is organised in many header files, that can be included from a single compilation unit.
+The code makes use of C++ templates and concepts (thus it requires C++20) and is organised in many header files, that can be included from one or more compilation units.
 It is organised in the following way:
 * `math`: directory which contains helper functions and FFT implementation
   * `dft.hpp`: contains the `dft` class which implements a simple radix-2 FFT algorithm for both real and complex inputs, and also multidimensional variants.
   * `helper.hpp`: some math helper functions.
 * `physics`: directory which contains part of code relevant to the resolution of the physical/numerical problem.
   * `ewald.hpp`: Ewald summation and PPPM method for fast calculation of long-range forces.
-  * `integrator.hpp`: classes and concepts for integration of classical (hamiltonian and not) dynamical systems.
+  * `integrator.hpp`: classes and concepts for integration of (hamiltonian and not) dynamical systems.
   * `molecule.hpp`: classes, methods and other utilites for managing molecular systems (for now, you have only water molecules, also the dihedral potential part must be added).
   * `physics.hpp`: mainly a header file that includes everything.
-  * `point.hpp`: classes, aliases and data structures for use in generic dynamical systems.
+  * `point.hpp`: classes, aliases and data structures for vectors, matrices and tensors with some helper function.
 * `shaders`: directory which contains shaders for the rendering of impostors (for fast rendering of spheres), post-processing filters (fast approximate anti-aliasing, blue noise dithering) and text.
 * `utils`: directory which contains some utilities used in this project.
   * `parallel_sort.hpp`: multi-threaded parallel sorting algorithm based on `std::sort`, `std::inplace_merge` and `utils::thread_pool`.